Wasiliana/laravel-sdk/readme.md

 composer require wasiliana/laravel-sdk
 ```

+This command will install the latest version of the package.

 ## :gear: Configuration

 You can use `php artisan wasiliana:install` to copy the distribution configuration file to your app's config directory: